GhadaMohamedKamal/payment/README.md

 );

 ## SQL Queries:
-## all sql statements in a file DB.sql
+## all sql statements in a file SQL-Queries.sql ..After pull the project  Please delete from project files before run
 ## /*Different queries in sql in the task*/
 ## /*a.
 To get the merchant with the highest turnover in 2022:*/
 JOIN Payment_Transaction pt ON m.id = pt.merchant_Id